telerik/blazor-docs/components/skeleton/overview.md

 # Blazor Skeleton Overview

-The <a href = "https://www.telerik.com/blazor-ui/skeleton" target="_blank">Blazor Skeleton</a> is a loading container mainly used for indicating to users that the page content is currently loading.
-What separates it from the conventional loaders is that it mimics the page layout by showing its elements in a shape similar to the actual content as it loads.
+The <a href = "https://www.telerik.com/blazor-ui/skeleton" target="_blank">Blazor Skeleton</a> is a loading indicator.
+What separates it from conventional loaders is that it mimics the page layout by showing elements in a similar shape as the actual content that will appear after loading.